drg-strat-roulette/drg-strat-roulette/README.md

 -   [x] Deploy to public location
 -   [x] Bug reports, feature requests, and strategy submissions
 -   [x] Weight strategies based on chance of mission requirements being met
+-   [ ] Achievements? :eyes:

+## Potential features

+-   [ ] Way to see the list of of all strategies
 -   [ ] Add strategy hints as revealable "spoilers"

-## Possible features

--   [ ] Way to see the list of of all strategies
+-   [ ] Block (and unblock) specific strategies that you don't like
 -   [ ] Strat history, count of each played, other stats
     -   [ ] Bias the rolls based on past data
     -   [ ] Tell you which strats are "new" to you
     -   [ ] Tell you which strats are "new" in general
 -   [ ] Roll another strategy without clearing the currently displayed one(s)
--   [ ] Localization
--   [ ] Provide possible ways to determine who does what (e.g. space-rig mini-games)
--   [ ] Block (and unblock) specific strategies that you don't like
--   [ ] Prevent multiple strategies that conflict with one another (only applicable if multiple strategies can be active at once)
+    -   [ ] Prevent multiple strategies that conflict with one another

-#### Backend-supported features

--   [ ] Like/dislike strategies to globally tweak their weightings
-    -   Store total positive, total negative
--   [ ] Provide feedback to increase/decrease a strategy's listed difficulty
-    -   Store total votes, and total difficulty points.
-    -   [ ] Select difficulty range for generated strategies
-    -   [ ] Mode to continually increase difficulty until a strategy is failed

 ## Development server